aws-samples/ecs-external-instance-network-sentry/README.md

 ## Considerations

-The eINS currently has the following limitations:
+The eINS currently has the following limitation:

- - During periods where the ECS control-plane is unavailable, and there is either an external instance OS reboot or Docker daemon restart: eINS will not start previously running ECS managed containers.
  - As described in the [Disconnected Operation](#Disconnected-Operation) section, containers that have been restarted during a period where the ECS control-plane is unavailable will be stopped once the ECS control-plane becomes available.

 ## Security